simonsobs/mnms/README.md

 ## Dependencies
 Users wishing to filter data or generate noise simulations should have the following dependencies in their environment:
-* from `simonsobs`: `pixell`
+* from `simonsobs`: `pixell`, `sofind`
-* from `ACTCollaboration`: `actapack`
 * from individuals: [`enlib`](https://github.com/amaurea/enlib), [`optweight`](https://github.com/AdriJD/optweight)

 All other dependencies (e.g. `numpy` etc.) are required by packages listed here, especially by `pixell`.

-A note on `soapack`: as of 2021/12/07, please ensure the `prelim_dr6` branch is installed.
-This branch should subsume all previous branches (won't break past code) but will allow users to work with ACT `dr6v3` maps via the `DR6v3` data model subclass.

 A note on [`enlib`](https://github.com/amaurea/enlib): all users need access to the top-level python modules.
-This is achieved just by adding the repo to your `PYTHONPATH`.
-Only if you are generating new noise models, you will also to compile the library "array ops."
+This is achieved just by adding the repo to your `PYTHONPATH`. **Only if you are generating new noise models,** you will also to compile the library `array_ops`.
 This is done via `make array_ops` executed from within the top-level directory.
 Please see the enlib docs for more info on how to do this on your system.
-We have had success using an up-to-date intel `c` compiler with intel `mkl` loaded in your environment, if available.
+We have had success using an up-to-date intel `c` compiler with intel `mkl` loaded in your environment, if available. **You do not need to compile `array_ops` if you are only drawing simulations or loading existing products from disk.**

 ## Installation
 Clone this repo and `cd` to `/path/to/mnms/`: